 - If the Animate clicks box is checked, the mouse clicks will be shown as green circles.

-Stop the process run — set the key combinations that will stop the process run during execution.
+Interrupt process.
+Set the key combinations that will stop the process run during execution.

-Bot version — the current version of the bot.
+Bot version.
+The current version of the bot.

 Found a typo?
 Highlight the text, press ctrl + enter and notify us